I'll answer only for SDS-Page, which is the system I am most familiar with.

 Watts (W) = Current (I) x Voltage (V) = I2 x R

-- At constant current electrophoresis will proceed at a uniform rate, but as the resistance increases so too will the voltage, and so too will the amount of heat generated.
+• At constant current electrophoresis will proceed at a uniform rate, however, as the resistance increases, so too will the voltage and the amount of heat generated.

 In some discontinuous buffer systems, such as the Tricine/SDS system due to Schägger & von Jagow, this may be enough to crack the gel plates!